An insider’s guide to the best places to eat brunch waterside and enjoy top-notch food in The Shire.

 Situated just meters up from the esplanade across from North Cronulla Beach, Giro Osteria is serving up the best pasta in Cronulla.
 Step inside the small restaurant and feel as though you’ve been magically transported to Italy, without the need for a boarding pass.
-The red and white check table cloths and friendly Italian hospitality are comforting and the hanging deli meats and aromatics from the kitchen solidify the restaurant’s authenticity.
+The red and white check tablecloths and friendly Italian hospitality are comforting and the hanging deli meats and aromatics from the kitchen solidify the restaurant’s authenticity.
 The menu is designed to be shared in the true spirit of Italian cuisine.
-Begin with freshly sliced spicy sopressa and stracciatella with a side sourdough and smashed cherry tomatoes.
+Begin with freshly sliced spicy sopressa and stracciatella with a side of sourdough and smashed cherry tomatoes.
 For mains, we suggest always getting whatever the specials are – they’re specials for a reason.
-Menu staples would be the fluffy house-made gnocchi with burnt butter, sage and gorgonzola, pasta con ragu and linguine of prawns, zucchini and chili.
+Menu staples would be the fluffy house-made gnocchi with burnt butter, sage, and gorgonzola, pasta con ragu, and linguine of prawns, zucchini, and chili.
 Our recommendation is to not leave Cronulla without a visit to Giro.

 Loving the coastal restaurant roundups?
 Check out our guide to the best restaurants in Bondi here